 Could this 'Mandela effect' be a Psychological Operation (PSYOPS) to deliberately create confusion?

-It seems to be a PSYOPS that is targeted at "Truthers" and Christians or spiritual type people in particular.
-In the past months we have seen an explosion of videos on this topic and we wonder what caused this huge avalanche of "sitings in changes" to occur?
-We need to ask ourselves if supernatural changes are really happening or is this just a psychological trick of some sort to bring about mind games?
+It seems to be a PSYOPS that is targeted at "Truthers" and Christians or spiritual-type people in particular.
+In the past months, we have seen an explosion of videos on this topic and we wonder what caused this huge avalanche of "sitings in changes" to occur?
+We need to ask ourselves if supernatural changes are really happening or are these just psychological tricks of some sort to bring about mind games?

 If this is a PSYOPS, I would not be surprised if the purpose of it was so that people would look at Christians and "Truthers" like they are a bunch of gullible, paranoid, crazy people who don't do careful research and therefore can't be trusted.
 The Mandela effect is currently making Christians seem very confused about the Bible and many are fearful about the possibility of Bibles changes.
 The PSYOPS plan would be a great way for those who don't like Christians to discredit them and/or cause the Christians to be more divided and doubtful of their faith.